|Nutrition Facts (per serving)|

 Place balls on floured surface.
 Let sit covered for 10 minutes.

-Heat oven to 500 F and make sure rack is at the very bottom of the oven.
+Preheat oven to 500 F and make sure the rack is at the very bottom of the oven.
 Be sure to also heat your baking sheet.

 Roll out each ball of dough with a rolling pin into circles.
 Each should be about 5 to 6 inches across and 1/4-inch thick.